hammerlab/infiltrate-rnaseq-pipeline/README.md

 ## Set up NFS for reading and writing data

-Launch [single-node nfs](https://cloud.google.com/launcher/solution/click-to-deploy-images/singlefs).
+Launch a [single-node NFS server](https://cloud.google.com/launcher/solution/click-to-deploy-images/singlefs).
 I called it `mz-nfs-vm` and went with 8 vCPU, 40 GB RAM.

 Here's how to monitor it: